CallumJHays/spatialmath-rospy/README.md

 ## Using monkey-patch
 [not recommended]

-You may prefer to use this option if wanting to add the `from_ros()` and `to_ros()` methods to the original `SE3`, `SO3` and `UnitQuaternion` classes via a monkey-patch.
+You may prefer to use this option if wanting to add the `.from_ros()` and `.to_ros()` methods to the original `SE3`, `SO3` and `UnitQuaternion` classes via a monkey-patch.
 This may be useful for integrating legacy code.
 Not recommended as static type analysis tools like PyLance will not work.

 ```python
 import spatialmath as sm